yusuke85/javascript-module-2-todo-workshop/README.md

   last: 'Smith'
 },
 ```
 Here we are effectively creating a **sub-namespace**.
 This sounds complex, but really it's not — to access these items you just need to chain the extra step onto the end with another dot.
-Replace previous `console.log()` statements with these and run it in terminal using `node`:
+Replace previous `console.log()` statements with these and run it in the terminal using `node`:
 ```js
 console.log(person.name.first)
 console.log(person.name.last)